David M. Holtzman

-David M. Holtzman is an American physician-scientist known for his work exploring the biological mechanisms underlying neurodegeneration, with a focus on Alzheimer's disease.
-Holtzman is former Chair of the Department of Neurology, Scientific Director of the Hope Center for Neurological Disorders, and associate director of the Knight Alzheimer's Disease Research Center at Washington University School of Medicine in St. Louis, Missouri.
-Holtzman's lab is known for examining how apoE4 contributes to Alzheimer's disease as well as how sleep modulates amyloid beta in the brain.
-His work has also examined the contributions of microglia to AD pathology.
+David M. Holtzman (born July 31, 1961) is an American neurologist and neuroscientist known for his work exploring the biological mechanisms underlying neurodegeneration, with a focus on Alzheimer's disease (AD).
+He is the Barbara Burton and Reuben M. Morriss III Distinguished Professor of Neurology, Scientific Director of the Hope Center for Neurological Disorders, and Director of the Knight Alzheimer's Disease Research Center at Washington University School of Medicine in St. Louis, Missouri.
+Holtzman served as Chair of the Department of Neurology at Washington University from 2003 to 2021.
+His laboratory is known for examining how apoE4 contributes to Alzheimer's disease, how sleep modulates amyloid beta in the brain, and the contributions of microglia to AD pathology.

 Early life and education

 Holtzman was born in St. Louis, Missouri.
-Holtzman pursued a six-year combined Bachelor's and Medical Degree at Northwestern University in Evanston, Illinois.
-He obtained his Bachelors of Science in Medical Education in 1983 and his Medical Degree in 1985.

-After completing his MD, Holtzman pursued a residency in Neurology at the University of California, San Francisco (UCSF) from 1985 to 1989.
-Following his residency, he completed his postdoctoral research under the mentorship of William C. Mobley at UCSF from 1989 to 1994.
-His postdoctoral research focused on developing mouse models of neonatal stroke and neurodegeneration as well as elucidating the role neurotrophins play in modulating neuronal activity.
+He pursued a six-year combined Bachelor's and Medical Degree at Northwestern University in Evanston, Illinois, obtaining his Bachelor of Science in Medical Education in 1983 and his Medical Degree in 1985.
+He completed a residency in Neurology at the University of California, San Francisco (UCSF) from 1985 to 1989, and subsequently undertook postdoctoral research at UCSF from 1989 to 1994, initially as an instructor and then as an adjunct assistant professor in the Department of Neurology.
+His postdoctoral research, conducted under the mentorship of William C. Mobley, focused on developing mouse models of neonatal stroke and neurodegeneration and on the role of neurotrophins in the brain.